 Submitting a meeting room request online does not confirm your reservation.
 We will contact you by phone or e-mail to confirm.

 We have 3 public Meeting Rooms on the first floor,

 and 3 small study rooms on the second level.

 To reserve the Meeting Room or Conference Room,

 To reserve the Room of Requirement (Children's Program Room),

 To reserve a Study Room,

-Groups wishing to use a meeting room must have a Northborough representative who will serve as the primary contact.
-(Not necessary for the study room.)
+Groups wishing to use a meeting room must have a Northborough representative who will serve as the primary contact and attend the meeting.
+(Not necessary for the study rooms.)